 How Did I Become An Artist?

 I’ve always loved art, my mother is an artist.
 A very creative woman that sewed, painted, cooked, helped with school plays, and sang in the choir when I was growing up.
 My mother could take the ugliest house and make it a beautiful home just by adding her touch.
-My mom taught me to paint my first painting, when I was just 7 years old she sat me up on a table next to her and gave me art supplies and told me to paint, this was so that I didn’t run off making messes while she painted her paintings, of course.
+My mom taught me to paint my first painting, when I was just 7 years old, when she sat me up to the table next to her and gave me art supplies and told me to paint, this was so that I didn’t run off making messes while she painted her paintings, of course.

-As I grew up I’ve always drawn mostly with colored pencils, I knew that I would become an artist, and when I was 17 or 18 years old my mom pushed me to put away the pencils and pick up oil painting.
+As I grew up I worked mostly with colored pencils, and I always knew that I would one day become an artist, and when I was 17 or 18 years old my mom pushed me to put away the colored pencils and pick up a brush and oils and it was then I painted my first oil painting.

 At the end of my high school years reality set-in and I decided that I had to become a graphic artist in order to make money in the real world.
 So, I started my career out as a graphic artist.
 I was unhappy and burned out, unfulfilled and soon resented my job.
 For the next 18 years I would go back and forth between painting, wanting so bad to be an artist, and feeling like I had to be a graphic artist if I wanted to make money.

 When I returned to the United States I kept painting, I moved in with my mother to help her for a time.
-Always telling myself and my loved ones that I was staying for too long because I was moving to Paris to become an artist….
+Always telling myself and my loved ones that I was not staying for long, because I was moving to Paris to become an artist….
 And I DID!

-I up and left everything behind once again, this time not to attend school, but to live and develop myself as an artist in Paris, France.
+I up and left everything behind once again, this time not to attend school, but to live in Paris, where I felt that I would and could develop myself further as an artist.
 Paris is my favorite city in the world.
 It has a beauty and elegance that is all her own, she has her own unique ambiance.
 There's something compelling and romantic that inspires you: is it her beautiful architecture?
 The blue rooftops, or the Louvre, or Notre Dame?
-Maybe its hearing others speak french over their cafe au laits.
-With my Paris collection this is what I wanted to capture, that elegant, charming, old world, with a hint of romance and of course the Eiffel Tower herself.
+Maybe its hearing others speaking French while sitting on the sidewalk cafe's enjoying their cafe' au laits.
+With my Paris collection this is exactly what I wanted to capture, that elegant, charming, old world, with a hint of romance... and of course the Eiffel Tower herself.

-This time of my life was surreal, days where I would walk for hours getting lost through they winding cobblestone streets, taking photos of everything that inspired me from lamp posts, doors, vespa scooters, etc… It was my first few months of just taking it all in.
+This time of my life was surreal.
+There were many days where I would walk for hours getting lost through they winding cobblestone streets, taking photos of everything that inspired me from lamp posts, doors, Vespa scooters, etc… It was during my first few months of living in Paris, and I was just taking it all in.

-When spring arrived, I was thrilled with bright sunny days, although it wasn’t quite warm yet, most Parisians were out enjoying the day as well.
+When spring arrived, I was thrilled with the bright sunny days that came with it.
+Although it wasn’t quite warm yet, most Parisians were out enjoying the sunshine as well.
 One day in particular I was in rapturous joy, I decided to have a tea at Le Palette a well known café for artists throughout the ages on Rue de Seine.
 Once I finished my tea I began walking along the Seine river, when I got to the famous Pont des Arts bridge I saw a friend, or collegue, and artist Michel that always paints there.
 He was just arriving and getting ready to set up his easel.
-As I walked towards him to say hello, a woman on a bicycle literally crashed into me, my right arm and shoulder pounding, I caught my balance, and was just in shock as I looked around I noticed a man with out stretched arms saying something to me, but since I had my headphones on and music blasting in my ears I didn’t hear him.
+As I walked towards him to say hello, a woman on a bicycle literally crashed into me, my right arm and shoulder pounding, I caught my balance, and was just in shock as I looked around I noticed a man with out stretched arms saying something to me, but since I had my headphones on and the music blasting in my ears I couldn't hear what he had said.
 I continued on the last few feet forward and visited with Monsieur Michel.
-After, I continued walking down Pont des Arts towards the Louvre and I noticed out of the corner of my eye someone walking next to me, so I walked faster, he was still there, at the end of the bridge I took a right and so did he, so I took the headphones off and said, “Are you following me?”
+After, I continued walking down Pont des Arts towards the Louvre and I noticed out of the corner of my eye someone walking next to me, so I walked faster, he was still there, at the end of the bridge I took a right and so did he, so I took my headphones off and said, “Are you following me?”